Moham-AT/sentiment-analysis-of-twitter-for-crypto-market-using-transformers/README.md

-# sentiment analysis of twitter for crypto market, using transformers
-this code is a simple and straightforward way to know what's going on on twitter about the cryptos.

-more precisely, i have used the twint library and transformer pipeline to analyse the sentiments of people on twitter in last 30 minutes. here, this analysis is about the bitcoin. tweets are fetched from twitter by twint. then they are preprocessed and finally the sentiments of them(positive or negative) are calculated through the transformer pipeline.
+# Real-Time Twitter Sentiment Analysis for Cryptocurrencies

+This project provides a simple yet effective approach to understanding the current sentiment on Twitter regarding cryptocurrencies, specifically Bitcoin.

+## Overview

+Utilizing the **Twint** library, we fetch recent tweets related to Bitcoin.
+These tweets are then preprocessed and analyzed using a **Transformer Pipeline** to determine their sentiment (positive or negative).
+The sentiment analysis is conducted for tweets from the last 30 minutes, providing a real-time snapshot of public opinion.

+## Analysis

-the analysis is then calculated in form of percent. for example 24% of all fetched tweets are positive and the others are negative. this number can be a good signal of what is going on in bitcoin curve in next minutes.
+The sentiment analysis results are presented as a percentage.
+For instance, if 24% of all fetched tweets are positive, the remaining 76% are inferred as negative.
+This ratio serves as a potential indicator of the upcoming trend in the Bitcoin market.

-i have also calculated the avarage number of tweets per minute and avarage number of people who tweet per minute. this numbers also can be meaningful signals.
+Additionally, we calculate the average number of tweets per minute and the average number of unique users tweeting per minute.
+These metrics can also serve as meaningful signals for market trends.

+## Application

-this signals can be analysed with another ML model in order to create a trader bot or for market forecasting .
+The signals derived from this analysis can be further processed using another Machine Learning model to develop a trading bot or for market forecasting purposes.
+This allows for more informed and data-driven decision-making in the volatile cryptocurrency market.